-However, 10 years after the introduction of the constitution, the necessary law had not been enacted.
+However, 10 years after the introduction of the Constitution, the necessary law had not been enacted.
 In addition, under the existing electoral law, the Maya had no opportunity to organize politically.
-During 1992, there was some hope that Congress might ratify ILO Convention 169 relating to indigenous peoples, but a series of delays and a short-lived coup in 1993 put an end to the process.
+During 1992, there was some hope that Congress might ratify International Labour Organization (ILO) Convention No. 169 relating to indigenous peoples, but a series of delays and a short-lived coup in 1993 put an end to the process.

 Mayan culture continued to be denigrated by the national political elite, which was implicated in their massacre.
 Where concessions were made, as in the limited government bilingual education programme, these were more designed to assimilate Maya into mainstream national culture, in this case by integrating Mayan children into the existing Spanish education system.